 The Audit Committee currently consists of Messrs.
-Harte, Kennedy and Uveges, and Mr. Kennedy serves as the Chairman.
+Harte, Kennedy and Uveges.
+Mr. Kennedy serves as the Chairman.
 The Board of Directors has determined that Messrs.
 Harte, Kennedy and Uveges are "independent" as such term is currently defined in the Nasdaq listing standards, meet the criteria for independence set forth under the rules of the Securities and Exchange Commission, and are able to read and understand fundamental financial statements.
 The Board of Directors has also determined that each of Messrs.
-Harte, Kennedy and Uveges qualifies as an "audit committee financial expert" under the rules of the Securities and Exchange that the termined that each of Messrs.
 Harte, Kennedy and Uveges qualifies as an "audit committee financial expert" under the rules of the Securities and Exchange Commission.
-The Audit Committee met ten times during the year ended December 31, 2005.
+The Audit Committee met six times during the year ended December 31, 2007.